Imprints of flat space analyticity in de Sitter S-matrix: Summary

 A limit of similar spirit, called {\it the massive flat-space} (MFS) limit, has been introduced in \cite{Cespedes:2025dnq}.
-In contrast to their construction, our flat space limit does not rely on the mass parameter $m$, and therefore applies equally well to theories without bare mass terms in the Lagrangian.
+In contrast to their construction, the HFS limit does not rely on the mass parameter $m$, and therefore applies equally well to theories without bare mass terms in the Lagrangian.
 Moreover, Ref.~\cite{Cespedes:2025dnq} focuses on equal time correlators, although some parts of the analytical derivation may look similar.

 As it captures the mass spectrum of a theory, the HFS limit is more compatible for describing EFT than the energy conservation limit.
 In flat space QFT, we understand that a quartic contact amplitude is a low-energy limit of a cubic exchange amplitude, where low and high energy mean $s \ll m^2$ and $s \gg m^2$, respectively.
 We can identify $\sqrt{s}$ as the unique energy scale that is relevant for the EFT because the scattering amplitude has a nontrivial dependence on $s$, while the dependence on the total energy $E$ is simply $\delta(E)$.
 However, for the de Sitter amplitude in the energy conservation limit, a cubic exchange diagram scales as $\mathcal{O}(E^{4-d})$, while a quartic contact diagram scales as $\mathcal{O}(E^{2-d})$.
 In this limit, we cannot obtain an EFT description analogous to the flat space one.
 Moreover, it is not clear what constitutes the energy scale, since the amplitude has a nontrivial dependence on both $s$ and $E$.
-In contrast, in the HFS limit, we will show that the amplitude of the quartic contact and cubic exchange diagrams scales as $\mathcal{O}(E^2)$.
+In contrast, in the HFS limit, we will show that the amplitude of the quartic contact and cubic exchange diagrams scales as $\mathcal{O}(E)$.
 Because the dependence on the total energy $E$ becomes trivial, we can identify $\sqrt{s}$ as the energy scale.